projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-cni-plugin.md

 ## Provision K8s Account for the plug-in

-The CNI Plugin interacts with the Kubernetes APIServer while creating pods, both to obtain additional information, and in the case of the Kubernetes data store, to update the data store with information about the pod.
+The CNI Plugin interacts with the Kubernetes APIServer while creating pods, both to obtain additional information and to update the data store with information about the pod.

-On the Kubernetes master node, create the key and certificate signing request
+On the Kubernetes master node, create a key for the CNI Plugin to authenticate with and certificate signing request.

 ```
 openssl req -newkey rsa:4096 \